LogTide vs SigNoz for Log Management

 Compare LogTide and SigNoz for log management.
 Both open-source, both support OpenTelemetry.
 See where they differ.

 SigNoz and LogTide are both open-source, self-hosted platforms that support OpenTelemetry.
 SigNoz focuses on full observability (metrics, traces, logs).
-LogTide focuses on log management with built-in SIEM capabilities.
+LogTide focuses on log management with built-in SIEM capabilities, plus basic metrics and traces support.
 Here’s how they compare.

 Philosophy Comparison